An IPAWS YouTube video is available to share an overview of the program.

 Step #3 - Apply for a Memorandum of Agreement with FEMA

-To become a COG, a Memorandum of Agreement (MOA) governing system security must be executed between the sponsoring organization and FEMA.
-Each MOA is specifically tailored to the sponsoring organization and its interoperable software system.
-In order to apply for IPAWS access, please send an email to ipaws@fema.dhs.gov, with the subject line of the mail "COG Application".
-We will then provide you with an application form and instructions to begin the process.
+To become a COG, a Memorandum of Agreement (MOA) must be executed between the sponsoring organization and FEMA.
+The MOA governs interoperability and security across emergency response organizations and systems.
+Each MOA is tailored to the sponsoring organization and their interoperable software system.

-Alerting authorities that want to send alerts to the public through IPAWS must complete an application defining the types of alerts they intend to issue and the extent of their geographic warning area.
-The application for IPAWS public alerting authority will be provided when you apply for a COG MOA, along with contact information for a designated State reviewer.
-In order to ensure consistency with State public alerting plans, the application must be reviewed and signed by a designated State official before it is submitted to FEMA.
+Alerting Authorities that intend to send alerts to the public through IPAWS must complete an application defining the types of alerts they intend to issue and the extent of their geographic warning area.
+The application for IPAWS public alerting authority can be submitted through your IPAWS User Portal.

 Completing the application